Snog, marry or avoid? Save Your Love Life By Testing Your Attachment Style.

 Powered with that knowledge, you can then educate yourself – and those around you – about the romantic traps you’re likely to fall into when you enter a new relationship.

-Research shows that roughly twenty-five per cent of the population has an anxious attachment style.
+Research shows that roughly twenty-five percent of the population has an anxious attachment style.

-While you’re wonderfully loving and sensitive to your partner’s moods and needs, you’re also very delicate when it comes to any type of perceived threat which threatens the romantic picture you’ve painted in your mind.
+While you’re wonderfully loving and sensitive to your partner’s moods and needs, you’re also very delicate when it comes to any type of perceived threat that threatens the romantic picture you’ve painted in your mind.

 Your panic radar is extremely sensitive, so even if you’re not a particularly jealous person, the slightest whiff of ambiguity triggers paranoia that your partner may be falling out of love with you.